-Deterministic annealing (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998) is a powerful idea to avoid local minima in optimization methods (and both clustering and MDS can be considered this way).
-By calculating averages explicitly using mean field theory, we can simplify the notoriously slow simulated annealing.
+Deterministic annealing(Rose K. , Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998) is a powerful idea to avoid local minima in optimization methods (and both clustering and MDS can be considered this way) by simplifying the notoriously slow simulated annealing by calculating averages explicitly using mean field theory.
 For clustering, Hofmann and Buhmann (Hofmann & Buhmann, 1997) first showed how to do this in a formulation that only uses pairwise distances.
-To see that, define an energy function where $C(k) = \sum{i=1}^{N} M_i(k)$ is the expected number of points in the k'th cluster, and $\delta{ij}D(i,j)$ is the pairwise distance (or dissimilarity) between points i and j.
-Equation (2.5) is minimized for the cluster probabilities $M_i(k)$ so that point i belongs to cluster k.
-The deterministic annealing can be derived from an informatics theoretic (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998) or a physics formalism(Hofmann & Buhmann, 1997).
+Define an energy function and $C(k) = \sum{i=1}^{N} M_i(k)$ is the expected number of points in the k'th cluster. $\delta{ij}D(i,j)$ is as before the pairwise distance or dissimilarity between points i and j.
+One minimizes equation (2.5) for the cluster probabilities $M_i(k)$ that point i belong to cluster k.
+One can derive deterministic annealing from an informatics theoretic (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998) or a physics formalism(Hofmann & Buhmann, 1997).
 In latter case one smoothes out the cost function (2) by integrating it with the Gibbs distribution exp(-H/T) over all degrees of freedom.
-This implies that one is minimizing not H but the free energy F at temperature T and entropy S
+This implies in a physics language that one is minimizing not H but the free energy F at temperature T and entropy S